fieldtrip/website/reference/ft_sourceplot.md

-                        'auto', if funparameter values are all positive: 'zeromax', all negative: 'minzero', both possitive and negative: 'maxabs' cfg.colorbar      = 'yes' or 'no' (default = 'yes')
+                        'auto', if funparameter values are all positive: 'zeromax', all negative: 'minzero', both possitive and negative: 'maxabs' cfg.colorbar      = 'yes' or 'no' (default = 'yes') cfg.colorbartext  =  string indicating the text next to colorbar

  The 'ortho' method can also plot time and/or frequency, the other methods can not.
  If your functional data has a time and/or frequency dimension, you can use